gloveboxes/Go-Serverless-with-Python-Azure-Functions-and-SignalR/README.md

 ### Telemetry Validation

-And all IoT solutions should be validating data at the very least to check within sensible ranges to allow for fault sensors and more.
+IoT solutions should be validating data to check telemetry is within sensible ranges to allow for fault sensors or more.

 ```python
 def validateTelemetry(telemetry):